aroberge/avantpy/docs/html/_sources/tracebacks_upper.rst.txt

        3:     pass
     -->4: NOBREAK:

-    The AvantPy NOBREAK keyword cannot be used in an IF/ELIF/ELSE clause (Python: if/elif/else).
+    The AvantPy 'NOBREAK' keyword cannot be used in an 'IF/ELIF/ELSE' clause (Python: if/elif/else).

 MismatchedBracketsError